Regents Earth Science 2020-2021

 1. Students must be in their seats, quiet, with daily equipment or logged in from home when the class starts in order not to be considered tardy.

 2. Students will remain in their seats at the end of class until dismissed by the instructor.

-1. The student shall have a 2"or 2.5” three ring binder for their Earth Science notebook.
+1. The student shall have a 2" three-ring binder for their Earth Science notebook.
 This is to be brought to class daily and must be kept up to date by the student.
-Students shall keep a section for notes, reference tables, past quizzes, exams and homework.
+Students shall keep a section for notes, reference tables, and daily homework.
 Keep it organized.

-2. A pen, pencil, notebook and the review book are required standard daily equipment.
+2. A pen, pencil, notebook, calculator and the chromebook are required standard daily equipment.

-3. Textbooks are to remain covered at all times.
-Textbooks will remain at home for the most part for homework and readings.
-Review books must be kept in a binder other than that for notes.
-Review books are to go back and forth to home daily.
-Students are financially responsible for the condition of their assigned books when they are returned.
+3. Textbooks and Review Books are to remain at home for the entire year for homework and readings.
+Students are financially responsible for the condition of their assigned school books when they are returned.
 These will be returned at the end of the school year.

 4. Students are asked to bring a calculator to class daily.

 3. Assignments will include reading, research, written activities, viewing science video files and lab reports.
 Many of these assignments will be done online only.
 All work is considered necessary to prepare and enhance the student’s comprehension of the course material.

-4. Assignments are due at the beginning of class time on the due date unless otherwise stated beforehand.
+4. Assignments are due at the beginning of in-class time on the due date for physical (paper) assignments.

 5. Students missing class time and class work because of music lessons or other assigned school activities are responsible for handing in work on time and making arrangements for getting assignments.

-6. Students missing class and work because of legal absences will have an equal number of days to make up work at full credit, otherwise no late work is accepted past the day due.
+6. Students missing class and work because of legal absences (such as illness) will have an equal number of days to make up work at full credit, otherwise no late work is accepted past the day / time due.

 1. Common sense and all district rules apply in this classroom.
 Students at home will appear and act as if in the science classroom.
 Our main objective in class is learning science.
 All students have a right to learn and the responsibility to allow others to learn.
 Students do not have the right to disturb other students, the teaching process, or the learning environment.

-2. The instructor reserves the right to reprimand, change seating, assign sessions before school, or use other appropriate processes necessary to maintain safety and proper learning environment in the class or lab.
+2. The instructor reserves the right to reprimand, change seating, or use other appropriate school processes necessary to maintain safety and proper learning environment in the class or lab.

 3. A raised hand indicates that a student has something to ask or say.
 When acknowledged, it allows for orderly, meaningful, large classroom learning.

 4. Group work will be conducted with between members using shared documents through their own chromebooks.

-1. Your quarterly average will be computed by your earned credits in four main areas: Labs, Homework, Quizzes, and Unit Tests.
+1. Your quarterly average will be computed by your earned credits in four main areas: Labs, Homework, Quizzes, and Unit Tests plus Participation.
 Each area will be weighted according to the following table:

 2. You can earn from 0-100 points on any given assignment; extra credit outside of class is not offered.